 The WestRock Observatory is a premier public observatory in the state.
 The observatory boasts a fleet of over 20 portable telescopes, a portable planetarium system, a van for providing mobile programs, a remotely controllable solar observatory, and a team of university students from across all disciplines trained to operate this equipment and present public programs in astronomy.

 The outreach programs of the WestRock Observatory at CCSSC have served audiences throughout the city if Columbus, across the region, and around the world.
 The observatory hosts approximately 25 nights of free public observing per year.
 The programs are designed to raise awareness and increase knowledge about astronomy and space science within the community.
-Check out the currently scheduled Astronomy Nights.

 In the past 5 years, the observatory has shared its remote observing programs with 1.73 million unique visitors over the World Wide Web.
 These events have included live webcasts of the Transit of Venus- 2012, Comet Lulin, solar and lunar eclipses, solar imaging and more.